 - Capacity and willingness of the athlete to utilise SWAS services to enhance their athletic development.

 - Other important criteria against which an application may be assessed include:

 - The athlete’s performance and results over the past 2 years.

 - Current/former SWAS scholarship athlete’s usage of SWAS services and commitment to developing as an elite athlete including their willingness to take direction from SWAS service staff and their personal coach/es.
 Communication with SWAS staff will also be assessed.

 - Other assistance provided to the athlete from within the Victoria and nationally

 In general no more than 4 athletes per sport will be awarded positions within the Individual Athlete Program.

-- The selection committee will convene and review all applications and recommendations from the AAL in accordance with the selection guidelines.
+- The selection committee will convene and review all applications and recommendations in accordance with the selection guidelines.
 The selection committee may verify any statement of claims, rankings and performances with Coaches or High-Performance Managers and will be guided in their decision-making process bearing these discussions in mind.

 Athlete Induction/Service Plans: